sduchamp/First_Step_Project/telseq_owls_v2/README.md

 # Telseq software adapted for a barn owl genome
+here is a modified copy from the original telseq (https://github.com/zd1/telseq )

 -----------------------------------------------------------------------
 TelSeq is a software that estimates telomere length from whole genome sequencing data (BAMs).